scrabbletank/farhome-rules/rulesdoc.md

 You won't find any rules in this book about what you need to roll to climb up an ogre's back, but that doesn't mean your adventurer can't try.
 For every scenario that isn't handled by the book it's ultimately up to the Game Master to decide how it happens, or if it's possible.
 In this respect the players work together with the Game Master; the players describing the actions they want to take and the Game Master describing the outcome of those actions and how the world responds.

-At the end of the day Farhome is a game about make-believe and having fun.
+At the end of the day Farhome is a game about creativity, imagination, and having fun with your friends.
 It is a _collaborative_ experience, working with the Game Master to tell a story.
 With that being said you can expect to experience the following:
 - battle goblins and orcs
 - delve into dangerous dungeons
 - find wondrous treasures, magical trinkets, or ancient weapons